fitzroy-c/Text-based-RPG-game-engine/README.md

 framework and class structure, involves in discussion with group mates.

 Yixiang Yin:
-- allow the player to load the old game from corresponding json file(see load in player.class)…
+- Allow the player to load the old game from corresponding json file(see load in player.class)…
 - Allow the player to change the map or other initalisations of the game by editing json file.
 - Initialize the merchant and items on the map by loading the corresponding json file.
 - Allow the player to interact with item(see item.class).
 For instance, use item to heal